|

 B.A., Major in French, 1974.

-Richard loved the student and academic atmosphere at Lehman, and was involved in many non-academic activities as well: learning to play the guitar (he played several times at the student coffeehouse on Jerome Avenue), getting involved in politics, and acting in two plays (including West Side Story, in spring 1971).
+Richard loved the student and academic atmosphere at Lehman.
+He was involved in many non-academic activities as well: learning to play the guitar (he played several times at the student coffeehouse on Jerome Avenue), getting involved in politics, and acting in two plays (including West Side Story, in spring 1971).
 Most importantly, he says, "was 'hanging out' with fellow students of Lehman's Bilingual Program, many of whom became friends and with whom I learned Spanish."

 He moved back to France in March 1974, hoping to become an interpreter and translator (which he would become, years later).
 He tutored in English in Paris and taught at Université Paris-13 (Villetaneuse) until a student strike shortened the school year in spring 1976.
 While in France, he began learning German, Farsi, Arabic, and picked up Portuguese "while studying Brazilian jazz guitar with a fantastic guitar player and teacher from Rio de Janeiro."

-After his return to New York in 1976, Richard worked as a multilingual tour guide for Gray Line, then for several years at hotels in New York and in Washington, D.C. where his language skills were crucial for relations with international hotel clientele.
+After his return to New York in 1976, Richard worked as a multilingual tour guide for Gray Line, then for several years at hotels in New York and in Washington, D.C. where his language skills were crucial for relations with international hotel clientèle.
 In 1983, he became International Sales Manager for the Air Courier Division of the (former) Wells Fargo Armored Car Services.
 For over three years, this position required regular travel across the US, Canada, the Caribbean, Central and South America and Western Europe, "all the while using my languages for business regarding international transportation of valuables."
 After another adventure in France in 1986, he returned to New York and worked as a salesman for DHL until 1990.

 In 1990, he says, he "decided it was time to leave sales and get back to my true, original calling, that of a foreign language teacher."
 He attended SUNY-Stony Brook to take classes for certification in French and for his student teaching.
 At Stony Brook, he also became certified in Spanish and ESL, and obtained an M.A. in TESOL/Linguistics in 1994.
 From 1991 to 2006, he taught French, Spanish and ESL in the New York State school system on Eastern Long Island where he lived with his wife and children.